baldurk/renderdoc/docs/CONTRIBUTING/Dependencies.md

 ## Mac

-Mac requires a recent version of CMake, and the same Qt version as the other platforms (at least 5.6.2).
+Mac requires Xcode version 12.2 or newer, CMake version 3.20 or newer, and Qt5 version 5.15.2 or newer.
 If you're using [homebrew](http://brew.sh) then this will do the trick:

 ```
 brew install cmake qt5